 During final contract negotiations, the Bidder will provide an opportunity to visit at least one of each type of fiber collocation sites it may have along its routes (i.e.: typical running line, typical gateway and perhaps any extraordinary site types.)
-The Bidder will provide actual OTDR readings on the fiber pairs and cross-connect jumpers that will be assigned to the University during this phase of negotiation.
+The Bidder will provide actual OTDR readings of the fiber paths between the handoff points to the University during this phase of negotiation.
 The Bidder should indicate in its proposal response how quickly, upon notice that it is a finalist for the contract award it would be able to make these site visits, fiber assignments and test results available.
 The Bidder should also indicate its maximum turn-around for final assignment and collocation rack availability upon final signature of a contract.